crystal4000/academic_portfolio/README.md

-# GitHub Template Repository

-Welcome to the GitHub template repository for the **courses (CS3361, CS3365)**!
-This template serves as a starting point for your first assignment of creating and deploying your portfolio.
-Follow the instructions below to download, customize, and push your work to your own GitHub repository.
+# Academic Portfolio

+Welcome to the **Academic Portfolio** of Tania-Amanda Fredrick!
+This repository showcases my academic achievements, projects, and professional journey.
+It includes a personal website with details about my research, projects, and curriculum vitae.

 ---

 ## 📂 Repository Structure
-The template includes the following structure:
+The repository is organized as follows:

 ```
-📦create_website
+📦academic_portfolio
- ┣ 📂files/         # Add your CV PDF inside this folder
+ ┣ 📂files/         # Contains the CV PDF
- ┣ 📂images/        # Add your image inside this folder
+ ┣ 📂images/        # Contains profile and logo images
+ ┣ index.html       # Main page of the portfolio
- ┣ projects.html    # Update this file to add your own project details
+ ┣ projects.html    # Detailed project descriptions
- ┣ index.html       # Update this file for the main page of your portfolio
+ ┣ cv.html          # CV download page
+ ┣ test.html        # Testing page for layout and design
  ┣ 📜README.md      # Project instructions and information
- ┗ 📜LICENSE        # Licensing information
 ```

 ---